-Update as of 7/8/15: Yes, I AM still doing notes; prices remain the same and turnaround time is one week.
-Send me an email at aspiringwriterblog at gmail dot com if you are interested in getting notes!
+Update as of 8/12/15: Yes, I AM still doing notes; prices remain the same, but turnaround time may be more than 7 days because of an overwhelming amount of scripts.
+Send me an email at aspiringwriterblog at gmail dot com if you are interested in getting notes and I can let you know when my next available notes delivery date is!

 short script under 20 pages: $50